 I’m often in New York City.
 It’s not the cheapest place in the world, but it doesn’t have to be the most expensive either.
 Avoid the $200 dollar sushi meals and expensive bars, and you don’t have to spend a lot of money.
 It’s all about how you travel.
 The commenter is right when he says Greece isn’t cheap if you go to lots of clubs.
 It’s not cheap if you visit in the middle of July (peak season) and spend your time in Santorini or Mykonos.

 So How Much Do You Really Need?

 The one thing the commenter missed in his argument is that it’s about how you travel.
 Every place can either be cheap or expensive since everyone spends money differently.
-There’s always someone who is doing it for less and there’s always someone spending more.
+There’s always someone doing it for less, and there’s always someone spending more.
 So I’ve created a number of different budgets to give you an idea as to how much Greece costs depending on your travel style:

 (Note: These are daily averages.
 Some days you’ll spend more, some days you’ll spend less.)

 Food – 7 euros (cheap gyros and street food)